maartenba/maartenba.github.io/src/data/blog/2009-11-26-supporting-multiple-submit-buttons-on-an-aspnet-mvc-view.md

 </body>
 </html>

 ```

-<p>Note the two submit buttons (namely &ldquo;Cancel&rdquo; and &ldquo;Create&rdquo;), both named &ldquo;action&rdquo; but with a different value attribute.</p>
+Note the two submit buttons (namely “Cancel” and “Create”), both named “action” but with a different value attribute.

-<h2>The controller</h2>
+## The controller

-<p>Our controller should also not contain too much logic for determining the correct action method to be called.
-Here&rsquo;s what I propose:
+Our controller should also not contain too much logic for determining the correct action method to be called.
+Here’s what I propose:

 ```csharp
 public class HomeController : Controller